Charters Reports Reviews Shop Text Us (305) 209-5594

 • The variable breeze won’t make drift fishing difficult at these sea states

-• Live bait on structure in the afternoon incoming tide window is money
+• Live bait on structure in the afternoon incoming window is money

 • Outlook: Fair

-• Gulf Stream edge is reachable — 10 miles off Alligator, 6 miles off Molasses
+• Gulf Stream edge is reachable at 10 miles off Alligator and 6 miles off Molasses

 • Offshore Straits at 2 to 3 feet today is manageable for the run

-• The dying trough might have scattered some weed lines — keep your eyes peeled for scattered sargassum, birds working, or color changes
+• The dying trough may have scattered some weed lines, so keep your eyes peeled for sargassum, birds working, or color changes

-• Wednesday through Friday is the better bet for a dedicated mahi run when the seas settle to 1-2 feet
+• Wednesday through Friday is the better bet for a dedicated mahi run, once the seas settle to 1-2 feet

 • Outlook: Good